Morriso8D/MordhauRCON/README.md

 * leaderboard with 1v1 stats (MySQL)
 * run from either client machine or server with CLI control
 * configurable setup
-* rich set of API anchors -- offering a range of handy functions to setup your own bespoke commands and/or behaviour.
+* rich set of API anchors -- offering a range of handy functions to setup your own bespoke commands and/or behaviour

 ## Requirements
 * Node version: >14.17.4